 - decreased when the UE deregisters for a network slice that is subject to NSAC.
 The NSACF decreases the number of the UEs registered with the network slice and removes the UE ID from the list of UEs registered with the network slice.

+Inputs, Optional: EPS to 5GS handover

+The EPS to 5GS handover parameter indicates that the UE is in process of handover from EPS.

 The NSACF may optionally return the current status of the network slice availability (e.g. a percentage out of the max number of UEs registered with a network slice) in the availability status parameter.
 This information may be used for NSACF signalling and load balancing in case multiple NSACFs are serving the same network slice.

 Editor's note: It is FFS how to support in case multi NSACF is supported, e.g. discover the same NSACF, coordination of the local maximum number among NSACF.